ply-ct/vscode-ply/README.md

 ![diff](docs/images/diff.png)

-Checkmarks indicate diff lines that're okay, such as substituted values or comments; whereas Xs indicate significant differences causing test failure.
+Checkmarks indicate diff lines that're okay, such as substituted values or comments; whereas Xs indicate significant differences causing test failure(s).

 When you need greater control, Ply [cases](https://ply-ct.github.io/ply/topics/cases) give you programmatic access via TypeScript to supplement this built-in expected/actual verification.

 ## Features
   - Test Explorer sidebar shows all Ply requests/cases/suites along with their statuses
-  - CodeLense in your Ply test files for running tests and debugging cases
+  - CodeLenses in your Ply test files for running tests and debugging cases
   - Gutter decorations on your Ply test files showing test statuses
-  - Decorations in Ply test files indicate source line where a test failed
-  - Display failed test log when a test is selected in Test Explorer
+  - Display test log when a test is selected in Test Explorer
   - Diff editor for comparing expected/actual results, with smart decorations that know about runtime values
   - Import Ply requests from [Postman](https://www.postman.com/) collections